 This testimony must be viewed in conjunction with two others.
-One was published by the Border Violence Monitoring (BVMN) in January, 2021.
+One was published by the Border Violence Monitoring Network (BVMN) in January, 2021.
 The other, recorded by the BVMN in the same week, appears to describe the same event.
 Together, they evince an emerging trend of the Albanian police raiding hotels to apprehend and, ultimately, push back people-on-the-move (POM) to Greece.

 Reportedly, the respondent was pushed back from Austria to Hungary and then to Serbia in October 2020.
 From Serbia, he tried to cross the border back to Hungary near Majdan, in the tri-border region between Serbia, Hungary and Romania.
 From there, he was pushed back to North Macedonia.
 He then travelled back to the same place and crossed the border to Hungary again near Majdan.
 This time, he managed to travel to Budapest, but was then apprehended by police officers on his way to a hotel.
 He was again pushed back to Serbia.

 Together with two Moroccan men, he fled to Kosovo and onto Albania.
-They traveled to Durres, a port city in the west of Albania, arriving there on the 30th of January.
+They then travelled to Durres, a port city in the west of Albania, arriving there on the 30th of January.
 The respondent stayed in a hotel in Durres for 20 days.
 Based on his description, it appears that this is the same hotel discussed in the other testimonies recorded by the BVMN.